SaribJawad/SaribJawad/README.md

 Front-end web developer
 -----------------------

 A Front-end developer with a passion for crafting seamless user experiences.
 Proficient in HTML, CSS, and JavaScript, with expertise in React.js.
-I also love adding life to the web with animations, including GSAP.
+I also love adding life to the web with animations.

 * 🌍  I'm based in Abbottabad, Pakistan
 * ✉️  You can contact me at [msssarib12@gmail.com](mailto:msssarib12@gmail.com)